betephp/docs/en/docs/intro/http.md

 7. Last, print the rendered content to user;

 ## Route
-In default configure, the `abc/edf` request will route to the `actionDef` method of `App\Web\AbcController`, if you want to change this rule in some case, you need to modify the route configure.
+In default configure, the `abc/edf` request will route to the `actionDef` method of `App\Http\AbcController`, if you want to change this rule in some case, you need to modify the route configure.

 ### Custom route
 Modify `config/route.php` to configure your custom route rule: